fernand0/fernand0.github.io.old/_posts/2021-07-26-robar-videos-youtube.md

 > So I just have to download every image starting from 0 milliseconds, incrementing by 33 milliseconds every time, and then construct some kind of video using all of the images I have acquired.

-Interesante, aunque seguro que todos están penando que hace falta el identificador del vídeo (el mundo es imperfecto).
+Interesante, aunque seguro que todos están pensando que hace falta el identificador del vídeo (el mundo es imperfecto).
 Además, nos dice, no podremos escuchar el sonido y la resolución no será muy buena.

 > In the real world you would have to know the ID of the target video.
 Mass-leaking those would be considered a bug on its own.